 Executive Order 13432, Cooperation Among Agencies in Protecting the Environment With Respect to Greenhouse Gas Emissions from Motor Vehicles, Nonroad Vehicles, and Nonroad Engines, 72 FR 27717 (May 16, 2007) requires DOE to work with DOT and EPA when conducting rulemakings that could be considered to affect emissions.
 In particular, this Executive Order requires that "the head of an agency undertaking a regulatory action that can reasonably be expected to directly regulate emissions, or to substantially and predictably affect emissions, of greenhouse gases from motor vehicles, nonroad vehicles, nonroad engines, or the use of motor vehicle fuels, including alternative fuels, shall" conduct the rulemaking jointly with other agencies, to the extent permitted by law; consider, as appropriate, laws, information, and recommendations of the other agencies; exercise the agency's authority effectively; and obtain concurrence or other views by the other agencies throughout the rulemaking process.
-In meeting this requirement, the Department has consulted with both the Department of Transportation and the Environmental Protection Agency throughout development of this proposed determination.
+In meeting this requirement, the Department consulted with both DOT and EPA during development of the proposed determination.
+The analysis reviewed by the DOT and EPA is essentially the same as that presented in the final determination.